cosmicCacophony/artibound/MULTICOLOR_DESIGN.md

 **Design Goal**: Players should feel good about removing multicolor heroes at the right moments to set opponent back from casting certain spells by a turn.

+### Hero Bouncing & Recall Strategy

+**Core Mechanic**: During deployment, if you place a hero into the same battlefield location as your existing multicolor hero, you can recall that hero to base.
+This heals the hero to full health and allows you to replay it next turn, ensuring you can cast whatever powerful spell you are preparing for.

+**Strategic Importance**:
+- **Protection**: Bouncing heroes back to base protects them from being killed before key turns
+- **Healing**: Heroes heal to full when moved to base, allowing you to redeploy them fresh
+- **Timing**: Critical for ensuring you can cast 6-7 mana multicolor spells on the exact turn you need them
+- **Counterplay**: Opponents can predict when you'll bounce and try to kill the hero before you can recall it

+**Example Scenario**:
+- Turn 5 (5 mana): You have a damaged RWG hero in Battlefield A and a powerful 6-mana RWG spell in hand
+- You deploy a new hero to Battlefield A, recalling your RWG hero to base (heals to full)
+- Turn 6 (6 mana): You redeploy your RWG hero fresh, now able to cast your 6-mana spell safely

+**Design Principle**: Bouncing heroes is a core strategic mechanic that rewards careful planning and punishes greedy deck building.
+Players who don't protect their multicolor heroes will be unable to cast pivotal spells on key turns.

 ### Testing & Balance Framework

 #### Matchup Testing Plan